vkstah/passman/README.md

 pip install -r requirements.txt
 ```

 Finally, define the required environment variables.
-For the secret key, use a 30 character long sequence of random characters (uppercase, lowercase and numbers).
+For `SECRET_KEY`, use a 30 character long sequence of random characters (uppercase, lowercase and numbers).
 You can use [RANDOM.org](https://www.random.org/strings/?num=5&len=30&digits=on&upperalpha=on&loweralpha=on&unique=on&format=html&rnd=new) to generate such a sequence.

 ```bash
 DB_HOST="host"